Assistive Listening Devices can help you and your loved ones…

 Assistive listening devices (ALDs) refer to various types of amplification equipment designed to improve the communication of persons with hearing loss and to ensure optimal communication when individual hearing aids are not sufficient.

-ALDs can be used in several public areas such as churches and theaters or with personal aids for individual use on telephone, small group activity, or television/radio connection.
+ALDs can be used in several public areas such as churches and theatres or with personal aids for individual use on telephone, small group activity, or television/radio connection.
 ALDs can also be utilized as simple alerting devices informing hard of hearing individuals of a knock at the door or the cry of a baby.
 Some examples of ALDs are shown below:

 - Personal Sound Amplification Devices